himbeles/lightshifts/README.md

 # Lightshifts

-Calculate dynamical scalar, vector and tensor lightshifts for atomic states in the presence of hyperfine coupling.
+Calculate dynamical scalar, vector and tensor light shifts for atomic states in the presence of hyperfine coupling.

 ## Module ```lightshifts.lightshift_solver```

-Solves for the scalar, vector and tensor lightshifts induced by the provided transitions and states.
+Solves for the scalar, vector and tensor light shifts induced by the provided transitions and states.

 ## Installation